NethermindEth/warp-plugin/README.md

 cargo build --all --release
 ```

-The building process can take a few minuts.
+The building process can take a few minutes.

 ## Use